HybridOS2/MesaHBD/README.rst

 `Mesa <https://mesa3d.org>`_ - The 3D Graphics Library
 ======================================================

+`hiMesa` is the Mesa derivative for HybridOS.

 Source
 ------

+This reposistory lives at https://github.com/FMSoftCN/himesa.

-This repository lives at https://gitlab.freedesktop.org/mesa/mesa.
+The original Mesa lives at https://gitlab.freedesktop.org/mesa/mesa.
-Other repositories are likely forks, and code found there is not supported.

 Build & install
 ---------------